Educate yourself about corrosion.

 Click here to read the full article.

 Thomas Tehada currently holds the position of Corrosion and Cathodic Protection (CP) Subject Matter Expert, for the U.S. Naval Facilities Engineering Command (NAVFACENGCOM).
-He works for the Naval Facilities Engineering Service Center (NAVFAC ESC) in Port Hueneme, California, and is duty stationed at Pearl Harbor, Hawaii.
+He works for the Naval Facilities Engineering and Expeditionary Warfare Center (NAVFAC EXWC) in Port Hueneme, California, and is duty stationed at Pearl Harbor, Hawaii.

 Mr. Tehada earned a B.S. in Electrical Engineering in 1978 from the University of Hawaii.
 He is a registered Professional Electrical Engineer (Hawaii - 1984), a registered Corrosion Engineer (California - 1987), a NACE Certified Cathodic Protection Specialist (2009), and has been a member of the National Association of Corrosion Engineers for the past 29 years.

 George Keller is a Senior Consultant at LMI, a government consulting firm, where he has been employed since 2006.
 He has provided broad consulting support to the DoD Office of Corrosion Policy and Oversight since 2003 in the areas of strategic planning, requirements development, project selection, communications and outreach, and training and education.
 He is a retired Air Force officer with 21 years of service.
 He received his Master’s Degree in Industrial Engineering from Arizona State and his Doctor of Philosophy Degree in Industrial and Systems Engineering from Virginia Tech.